LATEST EDITS AND UPDATES: MARCH 2019

 Chocolats Geneviève Grandbois (Atwater Market): Geneviève Grandbois is one of the pioneer artisanal chocolate makers in Montreal.
 Her elegant confections lay like jewels in beautiful packaging and her whimsical flavour combinations are always a delight to discover.

 Lecavalier Petrone (Pointe Saint-Charles and several other outlets): I absolutely adore these unique and gorgeous chocolates made by two young chocolate makers.
 They are so different from all other bonbons you’ll find around town and each piece is a hand painted work of art with colourful specks, stripes and splatters.
 The chocolate are as delicious as they are pretty.

-Chocolats Privilège (Atwater Market): Pralines, caramels, truffles, bars, ganaches, spreads and more are all delicious at this most-loved store, especially the champagne truffles and the single-origine bonbons.
+Chocolats Privilège (Atwater Market): Pralines, caramels, truffles, bars, ganaches, spreads and more are all delicious at this most-loved store, especially the champagne truffles and the single-origin bonbons.

 Chocolats Geneviève Grandbois: Located in the heart of the Mile End, this is the original Geneviève Grandbois store. (see above for more on this chocolate maker)

-Noir Chocolat: Art, cakes and chocolate making come together seemlessly in this modern chocolate shop.
+Noir Chocolat: Art, cakes and chocolate making come together seamlessly in this modern chocolate shop.

 La maison Cakao: Passionate and detail-oriented chocolate-maker Édith Gagnon studied under Geneviève Grandbois.
 She makes her chocolates by hand using fresh, top quality ingredients with seasonal twists such as Québec blueberries or raspberries.